-And the first part of this new story—which I must stress IS new—is set in The Alcazar, a real castle in central Spain.
+And the first part of this new story is set in The Alcazar, a real castle in central Spain.
 I visited it about three times, years ago.
 I’m grateful for being able to stand in a real building of this sort and not have to rely on my imagination.
 Being there multiple times, especially, helped me emulate the feeling of living in this castle.
 It’s actually someone’s home—home of the family of Duke Carlos with his many daughters—and it might be difficult for us to imagine, with our very different houses and conveniences, that it was a place to live.
 Not a historical set, with historical costumes—I wanted an unselfconsciousness about it that is a major part of being authentic if you describe any type of family life.
 Those little details like experiencing the climate of central Spain (it gets really chilly at night!) flesh out the world in a concrete way that I’m glad about.

 Victoria has to run away at midnight after learning her older sister has disappeared.
 Although I always saw this castle during the day, it wasn’t hard to think it could be very spooky at night.
 And when you’ve got an intruder stalking her—who she doesn’t know yet is a friend in disguise—Victoria is going to be pretty upset and it makes for the kind of unsettling atmosphere that is a big part of the journey.
 She learns there are things she needs to know as she gets ready for the King’s ball.